gravity-ui/uikit/src/components/Slider/README.md

 import {Slider} from '@gravity-ui/uikit';
 ```

-A slider is a customizable and responsive React component that allows users to select a single value or a range of values from a specified data set.
+The slider is a customizable and responsive React component that allows users to select a single value or a range of values from a specified data set.

 ## Slider variations